 - It will increase organisational engagement

 According to research by Forbes, employees who feel their voices are heard are 4.6 times more likely to produce their best work.
 The link between employee voice and organisational performance is well-documented.
-This direct correlation between employee voice and productivity is a clear sign of the impact that an employee voice strategy can have on your business and why it is one of the essential drivers of employee engagement.
+This direct correlation between employee voice and productivity clearly shows the impact an employee voice strategy can have on your business and why it is one of the essential drivers of employee engagement.

-Implementing employee voice systems into your company culture is essential to improving employee engagement levels.
-However, identifying the best ways to promote employee voice within your organisation may be a challenging prospect.
+Implementing employee voice mechanisms into your company culture is essential to improving employee engagement.
+However, identifying the best ways to promote employee voice within your organisation may be challenging.
 The employee engagement ideas outlined below will ensure that your employee’s voices are heard, loud and clear, whether they’re office-based or working from home.

 Implementing an employee engagement app is an effective way to circulate and manage an employee engagement survey.
-A robust system will provide you with detailed tracking and analytics on your surveys, giving you the insights that you need to drive change within your organisation.
-By using an app, you’ll find that it’s easy to reach every single employee, wherever they are based.
+A robust system will provide detailed tracking and analytics on your surveys, giving you the insights you need to drive change within your organisation.
+Using an app, you’ll find that it’s easy to reach every single employee, wherever they are based.

-Introduce meetings that are purely designed to encourage innovation.
-Encouraging employees to come up with their own ideas and solutions to problems is one of the key employee engagement best practices.
-These meetings are often best led by an employee who is not part of the leadership team and can be done on a rota basis.
+Introduce platforms that are purely designed to encourage innovation.
+One of the key employee engagement best practices is encouraging employees to come up with their own ideas and solutions to problems.
+These opportunities are often best promoted in a meeting led by an employee not part of the leadership team and can be done on a rota basis.
 Getting the right management choice and employee voice is a crucial element.

-This is a great way to improve employee engagement amongst your remote workers.
-Set up an online meeting and ask your team to come armed with an idea, no matter how big or small.
-For these meetings to work, you must be inclusive of the entire team.
-Otherwise, your team may feel that only certain voices matter, negatively impacting employee voice and employee engagement levels.
+This is a great way to improve employee engagement amongst remote workers and help them connect with the office-based team.
+Set up an online forum and ask your team to come armed with an idea, no matter how big or small.
+For this employee voice mechanism to work, you must be inclusive of the entire team, both remote and office-based.
+Otherwise, your team may feel that only certain voices matter, negatively impacting employee voice and employee engagement and motivation.

 Inviting your team to give regular feedback is a tried and tested way to encourage employee voice and keep your finger on the pulse of your company.
 This information can then be used to guide company policies and direction.
 Consider using a designated platform such as an employee app to reach out to employees and gather your answers.

-Keep in mind that some employees may find it difficult to use their voice and share opinions if their name is linked to their views.
+Remember that some employees may find it challenging to use their voice and share opinions if their name is linked to their views.
 It may be worth considering giving your employees the ability to share feedback anonymously to get an accurate picture of your organisation.
+Of all the employee engagement activities, inviting feedback is crucial if you’re serious about listening to the voice of the employee.

 Regular one-to-ones are essential to increase employee engagement levels and promote employee voice.
 Providing your employees with the opportunity to guide their own development and share any challenges or ideas with you in a confidential setting will ensure that they feel listened to and valued.

-Allow your one-to-ones to be guided by your employees so that they can realise their full potential.
-Giving your team the autonomy to identify training needs and career progressions paths will show them how much you value their opinion.
+Allow your one-to-ones to be guided by your employees so they can realise their full potential.
+Giving your team the autonomy to identify training needs and career progression paths will show them how much you value their opinion, one of the critical dimensions of employee engagement.
+The strong link between employee voice and engagement can’t be ignored.

-Scheduling in organisation-wide meetings to encourage innovation and idea-sharing is key to increasing employee voice and engagement levels.
+Scheduling organisation-wide meetings to encourage innovation and idea-sharing is key to increasing employee voice and engagement.
 Use these meetings to ask your team what they think the company’s direction should be and what steps are needed to be taken to get there.

-While the traditional conference is no longer possible, large-scale online discussions that include every employee have proved enormously successful.
-In fact, the virtual company-wide meeting is one of the key employee engagement trends of 2021.
-Now is the time to bring everyone together as a whole company, making sure everyone feels included and listened to.
+Finally, after so long apart, we can reintroduce the traditional conference setting.
+However, you may still find that not everyone is able to attend in person.
+This is where large-scale online discussions that include every employee have proved enormously successful.
+In fact, the virtual company-wide meeting is one of the key employee engagement best practices.
+Now is the time to bring everyone together as a whole company, ensuring everyone feels included and listened to.

 Too often, companies fall into the habit of making plans and creating strategies without the input of the people who will be working to achieve these objectives.
+But the link between employee voice and organisation performance is absolute.
 Encouraging your team to have a voice and guide high-level strategies will show your employees just how much you value their opinions and help you identify new and innovative ways to progress your company.
+It’s time to start listening.